-Royal Air Force firefighter completes 533.5 mile challenge for charity
+Royal Air Force Firefighter completes 533.5 mile challenge for charity

 |0

-This work, Royal Air Force firefighter completes 533.5 mile challenge for charity [Image 5 of 5], by SPC Jameson Harris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Royal Air Force Firefighter completes 533.5 mile challenge for charity, by SPC Jameson Harris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT